 Date of Birth: June 6, 1963

 Beginning with The Tall Guy (1989) opposite Jeff Goldblum and Emma Thompson, theater work and some televisions appearances later, Isaacs was well on the way to a solid career as a character actor, mainly playing dark, taciturn characters who have an air of menace to them.

-the Affair (1999) opposite Ralph Fiennes and Julianne Moore.
+In the late '90s, he also appeared in the indie drama Divorcing Jack (1998) and the Oscar-nominated The End Of The Affair (1999) opposite Ralph Fiennes and Julianne Moore.
 He kept busy in the 2000s, with roles in Patriot (2000), Sweet November (2001), Black Hawk Down (2001), Resident Evil (2002), and Friends With Money (2006).
 He also played the dangerously evil Lucius Malfoy, the father of Draco Malfoy, in the Harry Potter movies.